 Guarantees Protection for Your Family Too.

 Family coverage can provide security for your loved ones.
-Your spouse is guaranteed up to $100,000 in coverage if under age 60.
+Your spouse is guaranteed acceptance up to $100,000 in coverage if under age 60.
 Unmarried dependent children can be covered for up to $15,000 of insurance if under 19 years of age (25 if full-time student) with the same permanent address as you.
 Your spouse may not be insured for an amount which exceeds your principal sum.
 A spouse who is a member can apply as a member or spouse but not both.
 Children can only be insured by one parent.

 Pays Benefits for Accidental Death and Serious Injuries

-Because accidental deaths and disabling injuries result in special needs and high medical bills, the AIA Trust Group Plan provides you with valuable benefits to cover these expenses.
-You or your loved ones will collect the following benefits based on your loss:
+Because accidental deaths and disabling injuries result in special needs and high medical bills, the AIA Trust Group Plan provides you with valuable benefits to help cover these expenses.
+You or your loved ones can collect the following benefits based on your covered loss:

 |Covered Loss||% of Principal Sum|

 |loss of life||100%|

 |loss of movement of both upper and lower limbs (quadriplegia)||100%|

 |loss of one limb and the sight of one eye||100%|